tmokenc/IPK2024-Projekt1/README.md

 The client utilizes several data structures:

 - **bytes**: Manages a byte slice on the stack, enabling operations like trimming, appending, and skipping bytes.
+    - The program utilizes a byte statically allocated with a maximum capacity of 1500 characters.
+This limitation is intentional, aligning with the protocol's design to prevent data fragmentation during transport, as the protocol aims to keep packet sizes within the 1500-byte threshold.
 - **trie**: An optimized data structure for matching byte sequence prefixes with a cost of memory space.
 - **bit_field**: A memory-efficient structure for storing numbers and verifying their existence quickly.